 What is Norton Secure VPN?

 Previously named Norton WiFi Privacy, Symantec’s virtual private network service is primarily marketed as a means of ensuring that your traffic isn’t snooped on when you go online via poorly secured public Wi-Fi networks.
-However, its features are the same as any other VPN service, whether you’re accessing the internet from home or from your local coffee shop.
+However, its features are the same as any other VPN service, with endpoints in 29 countries.

 Norton Secure VPN – Features and usability